saltyorg/docs/docs/saltbox/install/install.md

 Saltbox defaults to an rclone remote pointed at your Google Drive named `google` [as shown in the settings.yml above].

-There is nothing special about saltbox's implementation of this setup, aside from its opinions about the media paths.
+There is nothing special about Saltbox's implementation of this setup, aside from its opinions about the media paths.

 If you already know how to set that up, do so with your usual methods.
 If not: